Julian Bugier: Television

 Julian Bugier presented, in addition to his work as a part-time substitute, news shows on the weekend between March and July 2015 because of the pregnancy of Marie Drucker.

 From 5 September 2015, he presented a weekly consumer magazine show, Tout compte fait on Saturday at 2:40 pm on France 2.

 On the radio

 During the summers of 2013 and 2014, he hosted l'économie cette semaine et C'est l'économie demain at 9 am weekends to 10 hours on Europe 1.

-Private life
+Personal life

 Married to economic journalist Claire Fournier, he is father of a boy born in April 2011 and a daughter born in 2013.